openvstorage/ovs-documentation/Administration/createvdisk.md

 * Create the block device by executing `tap-ctl create -a openvstorage:<volume_name>`.
 Almost instantly a new device will pop up under `/dev`.

 #### <a name="docker"></a>Docker containers
-Open vStorage supports Docker contaiers as vDisks through [Flocker](https://clusterhq.com/flocker/introduction/) and [Blktap](http://wiki.xenproject.org/wiki/Blktap).
+Open vStorage supports Docker containers as vDisks through [Flocker](https://clusterhq.com/flocker/introduction/) and [Blktap](http://wiki.xenproject.org/wiki/Blktap).
 Currently our Flocker Plugin only supports a single vPool.

 **Prerequisites**
 * The Flocker Plugin is only supported as of Volume Driver 5.4.